gungorenu/factorio-frostpunk-theme/Readme.md

 todo list for the mod

-- MEDIUM **Manual Spawn Furnace:** spawn a furnace on map
+- MEDIUM **Random Spawn Furnace:** spawn a furnace on map, randomly, at initial area and also at map randomly
-- MEDIUM **Check Furnace Distance:** furnaces should be spawned when reaches a certain distance, so I need to be able to understand how to get distances of two entities
 - MEDIUM **Clear Area Before Spawn:** this is the case where there are already many cliffs/trees/biters on the area we want to spawn furnace, a clearance is needed first but will not clear everything, only to enable furnace and maybe remnants
 - HARD **Manual Spawn Cliffs:** spawn the FPF cliffs on map, surrounding the furnace
 - HARD **Spawn Crater With Script:** this is the code of Abandoned Ruins mod, hopefully taking code shall be easy